 - Locate the setup file, right click it and choose Properties from the menu.

-- Go to Compatibility tab.
+- Go to the Compatibility tab.
 Check Run this program in compatibility mode for and choose a desired version of Windows.
 Now click Apply and OK to save changes.